Our 2017 rankings of the top 10 fashion merchandising schools in the South.

 8. Louisiana State University, Baton Rouge, Louisiana

-Louisiana State University (LSU) opened its doors in 1860.
-The school is home to more than 31,500 students enrolled in over 200 programs across 11 colleges and schools.
-The College of Agriculture, Department of Textiles, Apparel Design, and Merchandising (TAM) offers several programs for aspiring fashion merchandisers.
+The College of Agriculture, Department of Textiles, Apparel Design, and Merchandising (TAM) at Louisiana State University (LSU) offers several programs for aspiring fashion merchandisers.
 Offerings include a BS in Textiles, Apparel Design, and Merchandising (BS TAM) with a Concentration in Merchandising, and MS and PhD Degrees in Human Ecology with a Concentration in Merchandising.

 9. Mississippi State University, Starkville, Mississippi